-Pilates-Based Physical Therapy (PBPT) at InsideOut is an approach to healing grounded in the moving body.
-We assess and treat the whole person - not just an injury or symptom - through Pilates exercises and traditional physical therapy methods.
+Pilates-Based Physical Therapy (PBPT) at InsideOut Body Therapies (IOBT) is an approach to healing grounded in the moving body.
+Utilizing the Pilates system and traditional physical therapy methods, our PTs assess and treat the whole person - not just an injury or symptom.
 At IOBT, we are particularly adept at identifying and correcting problematic postural and movement patterns that can cause you pain.
 We believe that you can feel better when you move better.

 PBPT encourages you to take an active role in your recovery.
 You'll be asked to learn and engage in new ways of moving, of listening to your body, and of taking care of yourself.
 As an active participant, your benefits will be maximized and your healing time shortened.
 As you learn to listen to your body more attentively, future injury can also be prevented.
 We will teach you the skills you need to maintain your gains once treatment has ended.
 If you are interested, we can also help you incorporate Pilates classes and/or individualized Pilates lessons into your everyday, post-treatment life.
 Our clients have successfully used PBPT to treat: